GradGPT LogoGradGPTAP

 The DBQ is 25% of your score.
 Don't walk in having never written one.

-Write a timed DBQ on a real College Board prompt.
+Write a timed DBQ on a released AP prompt.
 Find out if your thesis, evidence, and complexity reasoning hit the rubric.